P060B

 What P060B means

-P060B indicates that the PCM has detected a performance problem with its internal analog-to-digital (A/D) converter.
-The PCM uses A/D converters to translate analog sensor voltages (such as those from the throttle position, MAF, MAP, and temperature sensors) into digital values it can process.
-If the A/D processing is degraded, sensor readings become unreliable, and the PCM cannot accurately control fuelling, ignition, or emissions systems.
+P060B indicates that the control module (PCM/ECM) has detected a performance problem with its internal analog-to-digital (A/D) converter.
+The module uses A/D converters to translate analog sensor voltages, such as those from the throttle position, MAF, MAP, and temperature sensors, into digital values it can process.
+If the A/D processing is degraded, sensor readings become unreliable and the module cannot accurately control fuelling, ignition, or emissions systems.

-This is an internal PCM fault code.
-It differs from sensor-specific codes because it does not point to a particular external sensor but rather to the PCM hardware or firmware responsible for processing multiple analog inputs.
-It can be triggered by supply voltage irregularities, electromagnetic interference, thermal stress on the PCM, or genuine hardware failure within the module itself.
+This is an internal module fault code set by the module's own self-diagnostic routines.
+It does not point to a particular external sensor but rather to the hardware or firmware responsible for processing multiple analog inputs.
+When the module runs its internal mathematical checks and the results fall outside expected ranges, P060B is stored.
+It can be triggered by supply voltage irregularities, electrical interference, thermal stress, or genuine hardware failure within the module.

-Because virtually all engine management decisions depend on accurate A/D conversion, this fault is treated as critical.
-The PCM will typically enter a default limp-home mode with fixed fuelling and ignition maps, or may refuse to start as a safety measure.
-In some cases the fault is intermittent and triggered by supply voltage excursions; in others it indicates a PCM that requires replacement.
+Because virtually all engine management decisions depend on accurate A/D conversion, this fault is treated as serious.
+The module will typically enter a default limp-home strategy with fixed maps, or may refuse to start as a safety measure.
+In some cases the fault is intermittent and triggered by voltage excursions; in others it indicates a module that requires replacement and reprogramming.

 Common causes